Sam-Chanow/Bitcoin-IGASS/README.md

     * When run on its own, it can search by date through the whole r-cryptocurrency-posts dataset and return the posts from that date
     * It can also search price data from a specific day
     * When used with -Compile, creates a dataset for the compiled-datasets folder
+  * **dataset.py** - Iterable object that will read and parse all data from BPRI formatted files
   * **model.py** - The model used for price prediction
 * **
 ## Compiled Datasets